The Jump (cylindrical print, 2004)

 Three years later, in his second solo exhibition under the same title ‘Recurrences’ in 2007, he continued working on the same theme by reaching even deeper into the subject and by thoroughly and systematically researching the possibilities of his medium.
-In his prints from 2007, the themes grow into a single thematic whole, conscientiously depicting repetition as a universal principle of life: Tree/Seasons, Nature, The City, Haptata-Dshtata, Blah blah blah, and Dreaming (that I’m dreaming).
-Also, certain visual elements (clouds/smoke, the tree, the sun and the moon) are deliberately reoccurring in the prints that are linked in a cycle, thereby formally inter-connecting the pieces among each other.
+In his prints from 2007, the themes grow into a single thematic whole, consciously depicting repetition as a universal principle of life: Tree/Seasons, Nature, The City, Haptata-Dshtata, Blah blah blah, and Dreaming (that I’m dreaming).
+Also, certain visual elements (clouds/smoke, the tree, the sun, and the moon) are deliberately reoccurring in the prints that are linked in a cycle, thereby formally inter-connecting the pieces among each other.

 Tree/Seasons (cylindrical print, 2007)

 Here, the author entirely opens up toward the content of his ‘recurrences’ idea and he embraces the wide range and weight of the idea’s semantic side that touches upon all areas of human life, in both nature and culture.
-The semantic aspects also open up some characteristics of the author’s style that were not able to break through before: the humoristic and the ludic-critical attitude toward the contemporary time and the tendency for the inter-media in and multi-media approach (achieving the effect of sound by graphic representation of verbal elements, affiliation to comic art and film).
+The semantic aspects also open up some characteristics of the author’s style that were not able to break through before: the humoristic and the ludic-critical attitude toward the contemporary time and the tendency for the inter-media and multi-media approach (achieving the effect of sound by graphic representation of verbal elements, affiliation to comic art and film).

 Haptata-Dshtata (cylindrical print, 2007)